Shopint-brigade/shopify_supplier_api_condo/README.md

 # TODO:
-- change push to shopify route name
+- switch to real store and merge branches